When does a physical system compute?: Non-standard computing: computation or experiment?

 \section{Non-standard computing: computation or experiment?}

 We now turn to our main motivation for developing this framework for computing: the analysis of physical devices to see if they are being used as computers.
-The use of a physical system as a computer is first and foremost a use of \emph{technology}: computers are highly engineered devices.
-We have considered science both in its process of experimentally testing theories, and its ability to predict based on commuting abstract/physical representation diagrams.
-Engineering is different in the following way.
+As noted previously, the use of a physical system as a computer is first and foremost a use of \emph{technology}: computers are highly engineered devices.
+We have considered science both in its process of experimentally testing theories, and its ability to predict based on commuting abstract/physical representation diagrams. \emph{Engineering} is different in the following way.
 Consider figure 2(d), in the case of an unacceptably large $\epsilon$.
-In science, we have some given $P$, and are attempting find a good abstract characterisation $\mathcal{C}$.
-If $\epsilon$ is too large, we need to change $\mathcal{C}$: we need to find a better characterisation.
-In engineering, we have a given $\mathcal{C}$ that we wish to physically instantiate, and the goal is to find $P$, given $\mathcal{C}$.
-If $\epsilon$ is too large, we need to change $P$: we need to re-engineer our candidate system.
+In science, we have some given $\p$, and are attempting find a good abstract characterisation $C$.
+If $\epsilon$ is too large, we need to change $C$: we need to find a better characterisation.
+In engineering, we have a given $C$ that we wish to physically instantiate, and the goal is to find $\p$, given $C$.
+If $\epsilon$ is too large, we need to change $\p$: we need to re-engineer our candidate system.

-The essential difference then is the degree of confidence we have in our physical theory of the device: if $\epsilon$ is too big in an experiment then the theory may be disproven; in engineering, the system is taken to be at fault.
+The essential difference then is the degree of confidence we have in our physical theory of the device: if $\epsilon$ is too big in an experiment then the theory may be disproven; by contrast, in engineering it is the system that is taken to be at fault.
 Of course, there are frequent cases where this is not a clear-cut distinction.
 An example is in the earthquake proofing of buildings, where the technology is built according to theory, but cannot be tested at scale.
-Data from each earthquake event then add to the theory which is then used in the next generation of technological construction.
+Data collected from each actual earthquake are then used to refine the theory, which is then used in the next generation of technological construction.
 In general, though, technology stands or falls on the confidence in the underlying theory.
 Amongst other things, this confidence is that the theory works outside the situations in which it has been tested (note that \emph{any} subsequent use of a theory after it has been tested is a use outside the testing situation: at the very least it differs in time).

+The use of the theory outside the domain in which it has been tested is fundamental to computing: this is \emph{prediction}.
+As we saw in \S\ref{when}, physical computing is in a sense the inversion of mathematical science, using a physical system to predict the outcome of an abstract dynamics (rather than an abstract model predicting physical dynamics).
+Without this predictive element, a physical system is not a computer, in the same way that a set of mathematical equations is a bad physical model if it has no predictive power.